ArpitKRS/ArpitKRS/README.md

 - 🔭 I’m currently working on Android Developemnt

-- 🌱 I’m currently learning Docker ,Kubernetes and Android Studio
+- 🌱 Right now I'm into Docker ,Kubernetes and Android Studio

 - ❓ Ask me about anything related to DevOps and Cloud Computing technologies

-- ⚡ Fun fact: I have black eyes but some people say they're deep brown in color.
+- ⚡ Fun fact: I have black eyes but people say they're deep brown in color 😂.

 <br/>